Mayonnaise hair treatment is an age-old recommendation for stronger hair.

 As I mentioned previously, if your aim is softer and shinier hair then, by all means, include mayonnaise hair treatments in your regimen.

-However, if you want serious protein then take a look at the recommendations over at When To Use Protein Deep Conditioners & 10 Best Protein Deep Conditioners for Natural Hair.
+However, if you want a more serious protein treatment, take a look at the recommendations at When To Use Protein Deep Conditioners & 17 Best Protein Deep Conditioners for Natural Hair.

 1 thought on “Mayonnaise for Natural Hair: Does It Really Work?”